-In last tutorial, we have seen introduction to Iot.
-In this tutorial, I will talk about iot protocols and its types.
-If we look closely to the term “Internet of Things”, it has two main words, Things and Internet.
-For the term “Internet” the first thing that comes up in our mind is a network that is used for global communication and thus enabling information sharing across the globe turning this planet into a global village.
-The other word “Things” we can refer to numerous IoT (internet of things) devices which are capable of performing actuating, remote sensing and live monitoring of different types of data.
-All these IoT devices have unique identities so that they can be accessed over thousands of devices for the purpose of communication or any other.
+In the last tutorial, we have seen an introduction to IoT.
+In this tutorial, we will talk about IoT protocols and their types.
+If we look closely at the term “Internet of Things”, it has two main words, Things and the Internet.
+Firstly, for the term “Internet”, the first thing that comes to mind is a network that is used for global communication, thus enabling information sharing across the globe, turning this planet into a global village.
+On the other hand, the other word “Things” refers to numerous IoT (Internet of Things) devices that are capable of performing actuating, remote sensing and live monitoring of different types of data.
+Additionally, all these IoT devices have unique identities, so they can be accessed over thousands of devices for the purpose of communication or any other.

-A huge number of connected devices making Internet of things (IoT) are expanding continuously over the globe.
-Now a number of devices around us are capable to process, collect and send data over servers or other connected devices.
-These devices are also used in many other ways like manufacturing, automotive, medicine, security system and much more.
-Now lets talk about iot protocols and types of iot protocols
+A huge number of connected devices making the Internet of Things (IoT) are expanding continuously across the globe.
+Now, a number of devices around us are capable of processing, collecting, and sending data over servers or other connected devices.
+These devices are also used in many other ways, such as manufacturing, automotive, medicine, security systems, and much more.
+Therefore, let’s talk about IoT protocols and types of IoT protocols.

 Some mandatory requirements to build an IoT network are listed below:

-- It should be scalable i.e. can connect a large number of devices
+- Scalable i.e. can connect a large number of devices

-- It should support data transmission in real time with minimized delays
+- Support data transmission in real time with minimized delays

 - Traffic management and monitoring at device level

-Although a number of iot protocols are used in IoT but here we will be discussing some widely used protocols in Internet of Things which are listed below:
+Although, there exist a large number of IoT protocols are used in IoT. but here we will be discussing some widely used protocols in the Internet of Things which are listed below:

 - MQTT (message queue telemetry transport)